PECOS-packages/PECOS/docs/development/hosted-operations.md

 - A minimal Guppy public `barrier(...)` probe is currently optimized away before PECOS QIS operation collection.
 The captured raw operation trace contains allocations, gates, measurements, and releases, but no `Barrier` operation.
-- The generated surface SZZ/SZZdg path can emit public Guppy barriers via `szz_runtime_barriers`, but those barriers currently disappear for the same reason before PECOS QIS operation collection.
+- The generated surface SZZ/SZZdg path uses a PECOS-owned `pecos_qis_runtime_barrier_qubit_hugr` helper for `szz_runtime_barriers`.
+  The helper returns its qubit argument to create a Guppy/HUGR data dependency and queues a real `Operation::Barrier`, so Selene runtime lowering drains the current batch before the following host operation.

 So barrier preservation requires a Guppy/HUGR/QIR/QIS bridge that lowers public barriers or qsystem `RuntimeBarrier` operations into `Operation::Barrier`